infinitymdm/.dev/content/blog/papers/charlib/background.md

 digest all of that.

 Take some time to review what you need.
 When you feel prepared, move on to part 2.
-There we'll go into detail on the charization process (coming soon!).
+There we'll go into detail on the characterization process (coming soon!).